ccp5UK/dl-poly/documentation/source/UserManual/ttm.rst

 the electron-phonon coupling term in the thermal diffusion equation and the inhomogeneous Langevin thermostat are switched off if this condition is not met.

+To overcome the limitations on the treatment of the high-energy particles with electrons, the CONTROL file directive **ttm_e-phonon_cutoff_velocity** can be used to address spurious double-interactions: this switches off the electron-phonon terms in fast-moving particles that exceed a threshold velocity, only applying electronic stopping effects (removing the need to specify a thermalization time).
+Additionally, particles subject to electronic stopping are excluded from the CIT voxel to prevent inaccurate temperature elevation :cite:`rojano2024modified`.

 The CONTROL file directives **ttm_stats_frequency** and **ttm_traj_frequency** switches on outputs of statistical information